sergiooncode/warehouse/README.md

 - Uses Flask and Flask-RESTX as infrastructure base.
 - In an MVP version (tagged as inmemory-mvp in github) an inmemory store is used based on the Flask config.
+- In an following version (tagged as mongo-as-db in github) a MongoDB is used as store for the warehouse entities.

 ## Considerations